 Julia King Olivier, MD

 This talk explores the integration of psychedelic experiences as an essential part of a continuous therapeutic process.
 Rather than viewing integration as a separate or final phase, we will examine how every stage of psychedelic-assisted psychotherapy—from initial intake and preparation to the experience itself and post-session reflection—embodies and models the principles of integration.
 Each step in the process serves not only to prepare and support the client but also to catalyze healing by creating conditions for insight, embodiment, and change.
 Through this lens, integration is not an afterthought, but a living thread woven throughout the therapeutic arc.
-By recognizing the continuity of integration, clinicians and facilitators can offer a more holistic and ethically grounded framework that honors the complexity of psychedelic healing.
-This talk will share clinical insights, case examples, and practical tools for fostering integration as an ongoing, relational, and dynamic process.

 TBA